 Signs That You Need Catch Basin Repairs

 Watch out if a catch basin or its grate is higher than the surrounding asphalt.
 This poses a tripping hazard and can create standing water that degrades existing asphalt further.
 Repairs may involve removing surrounding asphalt and lowering the basin to alter the height of the frame.

 Sunken Parking Lot Catch Basin

 Either water erodes the sub-base, or the stone base has settled and can no longer support the asphalt.
-Depending on the severity of the damage, asphalt may be removed to even things out, or the repair may require replacing the entire structure for the drain.
+Severe drain damage will require that asphalt be removed to even things out.
+The catch basin repair may require replacing the entire structure for the drain.

-The longer the deterioration is allowed to continue and the more water collects in holes and cracks, freezing and thawing over time, the more severe the damage and repair costs.
+When deterioration is allowed to continue more water collects in holes and cracks.
+Then freezing and thawing continue over time, therefore creating more severe damage and repair costs.
 Leaving a catch basin neglected until a sinkhole develops could cause far more extensive damage to surrounding asphalt, and create liability issues.